Best Kona Coffee: How to Choose Real 100% Kona Beans

 Is it the allure of a tropical paradise?
 Is it the fact that Hawaii is the only state in the US that grows Kona Beans?
 Is it the rarity of the bean?
 Or is it that the taste is exceptional?

-You might ask 10 different people and get 10 different responses.
-Regardless of what makes Kona Beans so special, it is a fact that it’s one of the most sought-after coffees in the world.
+You can ask 10 different people and get 10 different answers.
+What makes Kona coffee special can vary depending on personal taste and experience.
+What doesn’t change is its reputation.
+Kona remains one of the most sought-after coffees in the world.

 Growing Conditions